Kelizaaaaa/Udemy-Data-Project/README.md

 16. Bestseller: Whether or not course is a bestseller
 17. Price: Original price of course
 18. Discounted_Price: Price of course after discount

+## Project 1: Price Mechanism
+### Exploratory Data Analysis
+An analysis of the Udemy data was conducted to investigate the relationship between various features and the target variable, "Price".
+Upon investigating, there were a few interesting observations which are as follows:
+- The number of practice tests has the lowest correlation of -0.08 with price.
+    - It is expected that more practice tests would translate to more course material that is provided, and hence a higher price.
+    - Furthermore, it is a negative relationship.
+It is shocking because it is logical that if more course materials are provided, the price would be higher.
+However, this is the opposite where more course materials translate to a lower price.
+This relationship could possibly be due to a confounder.
+- An interesting finding was that some of the free courses provided were relatively highly rated (3.7 and above).
+    - Based on the samples taken, the course content quality is good despite the fact that the course is free.
+- Safety & First Aid was the subcategory with the lowest average price.
+    - Safety and first aid are vital life-saving skills hence I would have expected that they would be quite popular and priced highly.
+    - One plausible explanation is that the nature of such causes would require in-person classes due to practical components such as CPR, hence it may not be as desirable online.
+    - Another possible reason would be that as a form of encouragement for users to pick up such important skills, Udemy would offer these courses for free.
+- Discounted courses had a lower average price compared to courses that are not discounted.
+    - Discounts could be given for more pricey courses in order to make them more affordable and encourage users to pick up these courses.
+    - But the other approach would be to create a price discrimination where customers are charged a premium for a quality course.
+Thus, this creates a wider variety for users where they can choose between the various classes of courses.

+### Model Development